Methods, Processes, Languages and Tools for Engineering Trustworthy Systems

 We, the Software Quality and Architecture Group, are dealing with the fulfillment of functional as well as non-functional requirements during the design of systems.
 Such requirement fulfillment is an imperative prerequisite for trustworthy systems.
 In our research, systems are specified and analyzed using model-based or model-driven approaches.
 Among others, developers should use modeling languages such as UML2 (Unified Modeling Language, v2.x) and DSLs (domain-specific languages).

-Pillars of the chair
+Pillars of the Chair

 The chair is founded on three pillars: quality analysis of functional and non-functional properties of software, engineering methods for software development, and reengineering of existing systems.